 Women–who are an oppressed group living under a patriarchy that privileges men–cannot, by the very nature of their social status, wield sexism against men.
 Calling a woman sexist (or, worse, a “misandrist”) is intended to redirect attention from men–a privileged group that typically goes completely unexamined–to women.
 It is a tactic intended to divert focus from the oppressor to the oppressed.
 It is a tactic intended to silence.

 4. Don’t Mansplain

 The fact of the matter is, despite the infinite wisdom and extensive training some men may have, men still don’t know more about women’s issues than women.
 Mansplaining seems to have plagued our community.
-Many men insist on explaining to women everything from feminism to rape, with the intention of dominating the conversation or winning the debate.
+Many men insist on explaining to women everything from feminism to rape.
+Usually, their intention is to dominate the conversation or win a debate.
 Women’s personal experiences go completely dismissed and devalued–even when those women have irrefutable qualifications to back them up.
 Mansplaining is not helpful, it’s oppressive and disrespectful.

 5. Don’t Harass Women

 While this should go without saying, harassment in our movement is a real problem.
 Through interviews with female activists, Emily Gaarder in her 2011 release Women and the Animal Rights Movement found that the problem is rather widespread.